DmitryMyadzelets/u-machine/README.md

 ## Logging (debugging) transitions

 Inside the transition function the keyword `this` refers to the object with states description.
 The machine jumps from the `this.prior` state to the `this.current` state.
-However, if states are anonymous functions, it is hard to understand what the actual the prior and current states are.
+However, if states are anonymous functions, it is hard to understand which actually the prior and current states are.

 Here is a solution you may use: